hiawvp/parallel_block-insertionsort/readme.md

 A sorting algorithm based on ordered block insertions, Journal of Computational Science,

-### PBIS - Titulo pendiente lol
+## PBiS

-sorting on multicore and manycore, an OpenMP-based parallel implementation of Block-InsertionSort, etc jvasquez INFO298
+OpenMP-based parallel implementation of Block-InsertionSort

 ## Requirements